yuesir/fishes/README.md

 # DrawAFish.com

-DrawAFish.com is a playful browser-based drawing app that lets users doodle a fish, have it automatically classified by an AI model, and—if it's fishy enough—make it swim in a shared online tank!
+DrawAFish.com is a playful browser-based drawing app that lets users doodle a fish, have it automatically classified by an AI model, and make it swim in a shared online tank!
 The app provides instant feedback using a neural network, and only valid fish can join the tank.

 ## Features
 - Draw a fish (facing right) on the canvas.